ReiNoIkari/Morphological-Image-Processing/morpho.md

 <p align="center">
 <img src="/Results/benchmark_skeletonize.png" width="1000" weight="center">
 </p>
+**Figure 18: Benchmarks of the skeletonize operation using as a structuring element a disk of 3 by 3 size.**

 As we can see, for the  for the skeletonization  operator we have an average excution time of 104.127 ms and average memory used of 86.735 MiB.